Fico32/Fico.github.io/index.md

-## Welcome to a series Mathematical-Inquiries
+## Welcome to a series of Mathematical-Inquiries

 ### List of explorations:
 [Norms, the role they play, and their generalization](Norm.md)